Tristan Kasten-Krause

 Tristan has worked & performed with Sigur Ros, Caroline Shaw, David Lang, Alvin Lucier, Sarah Hennies, Jessica Pavone, Steve Reich, Ichico Aoba, David First, Henry Threadgil, Denardo Coleman, LEYA, The Arditti Quartet, Howard Shore

-He has been featured in Gypsy, llinoise and Oklahoma! on Broadway, on Netflix’s The Witcher, Amazon’s Mozart in The Jungle, at The Moab Music Festival, The Lincoln Center Festival, The Whitney Biennial, The Ruhrtriennale, Hudson Basilica’s 24 Hour Drone Festival, Montreal’s Suoni per il Popolo Festival, Bang on a Can’s Loud Weekend & Long Play Festivals
+in Gypsy, llinoise and Oklahoma! on Broadway, on Netflix’s The Witcher, Amazon’s Mozart in The Jungle, at The Moab Music Festival, The Lincoln Center Festival, The Whitney Biennial, The Ruhrtriennale, Hudson Basilica’s 24 Hour Drone Festival, Montreal’s Suoni per il Popolo Festival, Bang on a Can’s Loud Weekend & Long Play Festivals

 He has performed with ensembles such as Talea Ensemble, The Bang on a Can All-Stars, Wet Ink, Ensemble Signal, Ensemble Linea, Argento New Music, andPlay, Contemporaneous, Wordless Music Orchestra